 We’ll regularly be telling the story of the Pistons season through the lens of #PistonsTwitter, a group that’s hungry for some success and direction after more than a decade in the wilderness.

 And hey, despite all the losing, online sports betting is coming to Michigan soon.
-Follow our latest updates on this month’s online gambling launch.
+Follow our latest updates on this month’s MI online gambling launch.

 Here’s how Pistons Twitter is holding up this week.